leuas/Vrdndi/docs/USAGE.md

 **Note**

-The model saving part would override model file that saved in previous epoch, if its EMA f1 is lower than the model in current epoch.
-And if you forgot to change the model saving name, it's fine, there's a check function before running the actual training process.
+- **Model Saving**: Current pipeline will overwrite model file saved from previous epoch, if current EMA f1 is higher than the previous one.
+- **Safety Check**: If you forgot to change the model saving name, there's a check function that runs before the actual training process.

-Also If you saw the warning `` Argument path is not specified.
-Defaulting to TRAIN_DATA_PATH ``, yes, it's ecptected output
+- **Warning**: If you see the warning `` Argument path is not specified.
+Defaulting to TRAIN_DATA_PATH ``, yes, that's ecptected output
 ## Inference

-``prepare_predicting_data()`` would fetch the video data in a time range from now, say last 7 days in video data you saved from database and encode the app history sequence and save it to ``data/processed/inference``.
+- ``prepare_predicting_data()`` : Fetches the video data in a specific time range from now(e.g. the last 7 days) from database and encodes the app history sequence and saves it to ``data/processed/inference``.

-``predict()`` would predict the data it receive and save it to database.
+- ``predict()``: Predicts the data it receives and save the output to database.

 **Example**
 ```python